shuzhao-li/mummichog/README.md

     pip install mummichog

 This is OS independent.
-To read more on pip `here <https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py>`.
+To read more on [pip here](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).

 One can also run mummichog without installing it.
 Direct python call on a downloaded copy can work, e.g.